 I understand I must present my membership card in order to access the facility; failure to present my ID or membership card may result in my not being allowed to use any or all parts of the facility.

 If my ID or membership card is not present at time of entry, I understand that I will be given the option to purchase a new card for $5.
 If I do not want to purchase the new card, I understand I will not be allowed to enter the facility that day.

-•

 I understand that if I have a Community membership, this above policy does not apply to me.
 I will speak with front desk staff in the event I do not have my ID or membership card with me.